What and why

 This information is uploaded into professional 3D software which allows for detailed planning and simulation of the procedure.
 The surgeon will decide on the ultimate planning based on his or her expertise.

-The preparatory session, the subsequent processing and the final planning in the specialised software take several hours.
+The preparatory session, the subsequent processing and the ultimate planning in the specialised software take several hours.

-Specialised professional software (IPS CaseDesigner) allows for detailed three-dimensional planning for the jaw correction.
+Specialised professional software (IPS CaseDesigner) allows for a detailed three-dimensional planning for jaw correction.
 The bite, jaw translocation and the facial changes are simulated and visualised.
 This helps the surgeon achieve an ideal result, tailored to each individual patient.
-The software also ensures that the expected resultcan be shown to the patient prior to the actual surgery.
+The software also ensures that the expected resultcan be shown to the patient before the actual surgery.

 After the operation (postoperative)

-After the surgical jaw correction, your surgeon will closely monitor you for the first six weeks.
+After the surgical jaw correction, you are followed up by your surgeon during the first six weeks.

-After six weeks, the jaw bones will have healed and the orthodontist will continue to work to complete correcting the bite.
-The surgeon will see you a few times over the longer term to evaluate the final result.
+After six weeks, the jaw bones will have healed and the orthodontist will continue to work to finish correcting the bite.
+The surgeon will see you a few times in the longer term to evaluate the final result.

-During the consults, you will be provided with all the necessary information about matters that are important in the period following the procedure (e.g. diet, cooling and pain medication).
+During the consults, you will be provided with all required information about matters that are important in the period following the procedure (e.g. diet, cooling and pain medication).